Shooterondeck77/challenge-1/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+# This code was given to me for this assiments throught GitLab: UTOR-VIRT-FSF-FT-07-2023-U-LOLC/ 01-HTML-Git-CSS / 02-Challenge

 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.